Morphomata as Käte Hamburger Center

 Call for Applications

-Morphomata fellowships are publicly advertised each year in August/September.
-To be eligible for a fellowship, the applicant must have the status of at least assistant professor (or equivalent) and a strong research record in biography/life writing and/or portraiture.
+Attention: Currently no more Fellowships are advertised. – To be eligible for a fellowship, the applicant must have the status of at least assistant professor (or equivalent) and a strong research record in biography/life writing and/or portraiture.
 Scholars with particular interest in the theory of the formation, dynamics and mediality of cultural figurations are also invited to apply.
 You will find further information in our guidelines.
 Our call for applications are published on our homepage and spread via our Newsletter.